jbakse/compform_site/content/random/index.md

 ### Toy Linear Congruential Generator

 Below is a very basic implementation of an LCG, using small numbers that are easier to reason about.
-This code follows the same process as the pencil + paper activity above.
+This code follows the same algorithm as the pencil + paper activity above.

 {% js-lab "sketches/random_lcg.js" %}